 We rely on a combination of our trademarks, patents, trade dress, and other intellectual property rights, as well as contractual provisions to protect our brands, product designs, technology, marketing materials, and other proprietary research and development, although no such methods can afford complete protection.
 We own numerous design and utility patents for footwear and footwear components (such as insoles and outsoles) in the U.S. and in several countries where our products are sold or manufactured, including China.
-We own numerous U.S. and foreign registrations for the trademarks used in our business, including our major brands Rocky, Georgia Boot, Durango, and Lehigh.
-We also acquired various patents and trademark registrations through the Acquisition, including the brands Muck, XTRATUF, Servus and Ranger.
-In addition, we license the use of third party trademarks, including Gore-Tex and Michelin, in order to market our products.
+We own numerous U.S. and foreign registrations for the patents and trademarks used in our business, including our major brands Rocky, Muck, Georgia Boot, Durango, XTRATUF, Lehigh, and Ranger.
+In addition, we license the use of third-party trademarks, including Gore-Tex and Michelin, in order to market our products.